 If a DJ’s fee is too low, it can reflect poorly on the company booking them and cut into the DJ’s profits.
 On the other hand, if a DJ’s fee is too high, the client may not be willing to pay it, and they will go with someone else.

 A large event such as a wedding can offer an opportunity for DJs to earn more than their usual amount of money.

 For example, there could be three or four DJs who are paid to play at the same time so that each customer could have music choices.
 A client could offer each DJ a different hourly rate for their services.

 DJs who play large venues and events tend to have the highest pay, but those DJs who focus on teaching lessons or playing smaller venues can also earn a good amount of money by working as DJs part-time.

 In any case, DJs should keep in mind that their hourly rate will vary depending on where they play and how often they do so.

 How do DJs earn money?

-There are many ways to earn money once you have the skills needed for being a professional DJ.
-There are opportunities of playing at more than one show per week, market yourself through social media, and meet people from other countries.
+There are many ways to earn money once you have the skills needed to be a professional DJ.
+There are opportunities to play at more than one show per week, market yourself through social media, and meet people from other countries.